kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

 A Jenkinsfile is a text file that contains the definition of a Jenkins pipeline and is checked into source control.
 As it stores the entire workflow as code, it underpins the code review and iteration process of a pipeline.
 For more information, see [the official documentation of Jenkins](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/).

 This tutorial demonstrates how to create a pipeline based on a Jenkinsfile from a GitHub repository.
 Using the pipeline, you deploy an example application to a development environment and a production environment respectively, which is accessible externally.
-Besides, you will also use a repository branch to test dependency caching capability

-Meanwhile, we will demo a branch that is used to test dependency caching capability.
-In this demo, it takes a relatively long time to finish the pipeline for the first time.
-However, it runs very faster since then.
-It proves the cache works well since this branch pulls lots of dependency from internet initially.
+{{< notice note >}}

-> Note:
+Two types of pipelines can be created in KubeSphere: Pipelines created based on a Jenkinsfile in SCM, which is introduced in this tutorial, and [pipelines created through the graphical editing panel](../create-a-pipeline-using-graphical-editing-panel).
+The Jenkinsfile in SCM requires an internal Jenkinsfile in Source Control Management (SCM).
+In other words, the Jenkfinsfile serves as part of SCM.
+The KubeSphere DevOps system automatically builds a CI/CD pipeline based on the existing Jenkinsfile of the code repository.
+You can define workflows such as `stage` and `step`.

-> KubeSphere supports two kinds of pipeline, i.e., Jenkinsfile in SCM which is introduced in this document and [Create a Pipeline - using Graphical Editing Panel](../create-a-pipeline-using-graphical-editing-panel).
-Jenkinsfile in SCM requires an internal Jenkinsfile in Source Control Management (SCM).
-In another word, Jenkfinsfile serves as a part of SCM.
-KubeSphere DevOps system will automatically build a CI/CD pipeline depending on existing Jenkinsfile of the code repository.
-You can define workflow like Stage, Step and Job in the pipeline.
+{{</ notice >}}

 ## Prerequisites